Injuries Due to Falls on Ice and Snow

 The reasonableness test will usually dictate the property owner do a thorough job of clearing the snow or ice.
 Consistency is key, as icy patches left in an otherwise clear lot or sidewalk can set a trap for unsuspecting pedestrians.
 Further, if black ice exists, reasonableness may require the property owner apply salt or some other substance to melt the dangerous ice.

 A common condition that results in hazards for pedestrians is black ice caused by refreezing of surface water when temperatures hover around freezing.
 During the day when temperatures rise above freezing, snow melts and pools on the surface of sidewalks, walkways, driveways, and parking lots.
 When the temperature cools in the afternoon and evening, the water re-freezes creating a sheet of ice that is often very difficult, if not impossible to see.
 Darkness or a thin layer of snow only makes it more difficult to see the ice.
 Because this condition is so common, property owners should always apply salt liberally in areas where water may pool and refreeze so that this common problem does not occur.
 If they fail to do so and someone is injured, they will be responsible for payment of the injured party’s medical expenses and other damages.

 At Peter Thompson & Associates, we pride ourselves on providing the highest quality of legal services to every client that walks through our door.
 The attorneys at Peter Thompson & Associates have decades of experience handling cases involving injuries due to falls on ice and/or snow and will guide you towards successful resolution of your case.
 We offer three convenient office meeting locations throughout the State.
 Our main offices are located in Portland, Falmouth, and Bangor.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation.
+Call us today at 1 (800) 804-2004 to schedule an initial consultation.